Your on-campus living room.

-This fall, FAN opened up submissions for the show.
-A panel of five judges (including 3 members of FAN and 2 Executives from the CSA) decided on artist work for a semi-permanent show.
-Those chosen received a $100 dollar honorarium and now have the privilege of seeing their work hang in The Bullring for the rest of the semester.
+After FAN opened submissions for the show, a panel of five judges (including three members of FAN and two CSA Executive) decided on the artist's work for a semi-permanent show.
+Those chosen received a $100 dollar honorarium and had the privilege of seeing their work hang in the Bullring for the rest of the semester.

-Questions about this event should be directed to the CSA’s Academic & University Affairs Commissioner.
+Questions about this event should be directed to the CSA’s VP Academic.

 The Bullring, built in 1903, was originally called the “Judging Pavilion” and used for livestock auctions and shows.
 Cattle entered the building from the entrance that now faces Winegard walk.
 At the time, what is now known as the University of Guelph, did not exist, the campus was composed of the Ontario Agriculture College, the MacDonald Institute and experimental farm fields.
 The Ontario Veterinary College became the third institution to join the campus in 1922.